-You can also purchase digital copies of this album by going here!!
+You can purchase digital copies of this album by going here!!

-Unfortunately, due to contractual issues we cannot sell this directly through Janis' site.
+Unfortunately, due to contractual issues we cannot sell these downloads directly through Janis' site.

 - I Would Like To Dance

 - Love Is Blind

 The basics: Produced by Brooks Arthur; recorded 1975 at various New York studios; released 1976 (Columbia); the album contains a duet with Phoebe Snow and Odetta.
 "Love Is Blind" was the #1 single on Japanese pop charts for six months (a record still unbroken); the album was the highest selling album by a solo female artist in Japanese history (a record still unbroken); it was also a top twenty & gold record in the United States, England, Ireland, and Holland.